SmartekWorks/smartekworks.github.io/swat/article_window.md

 Please use [SWAT Capture Tool](setup_tools.md#SWAT_Capture_Tool) to save the web page as `SHTM` type file.
 All these physical HTMLs for each frame / iframe are consolidated into this single `SHTM` file, and treated as one logical page in SWAT knowledge base.

-Hint: If the frame source is from different domain, it can not be captured due to cross domain security limitation.
+Note: If the frame source is from different domain, it can not be captured due to cross domain security limitation.

 #### How to Locate Frame

 When the `SHTM` file are imported into SWAT knowledge base, the frame hierachy are also stored.
 SWAT will take advantage of this hierachy information during execution, and automatically locate the frame which the operation belongs to.
 Beforehand, you need to configurate the `frameSearchDepth` pamameter in the [Site Execution Settings](guide_execution.md#Settings_of_execution).

 If the frame nesting depth is less than `3`, please set the parameter as follows: